yuyumi/CS-279R-pset-0/README.md

 3. Delete a to-do item by clicking on the 'x' on the right hand corner of the item

+4. Sort the to-do list by clicking the "Sort Alphabetically" button

 ## Code Citation

 Inspired by [W3Schools' Todo App](https://www.w3schools.com/howto/howto_js_todolist.asp)

-Added in enter key functionality from scratch
+Added in enter key functionality and sorting functionality on top.
+Sorting algorithm inspired by [W3Schools' implementation](https://www.w3schools.com/howto/howto_js_sort_list.asp)